Avinask0/Avinask0/README.md

 💡 About the Project

-- Shows all relevant data needed to see before market opens in one page.
+- Shows all relevant data needed to be see before market opens in one page.
 Gold,USDINR,US FUTURES ,GIFT NIFTY, CRUDE ,ETC

 - Have all financial calculators.

-- And a special stock dashboard where a unique reason engine which shows the stock movement reason under development.
+- Have a special stock dashboard where a unique reason engine shows bout the stock movement reason (under development).

 - Built using: Python / HTML .